dotnet/arcade/Documentation/ArcadeSdk.md

 `<runtime>` - One of the supported "runtime" values for the [dotnet-install](https://github.com/dotnet/cli/blob/dddac220ba5b6994e297752bebd9acffa3e72342/scripts/obtain/dotnet-install.ps1#L43) script.

-`<architecture>` - Optionally include `/<architecture>` when defining the runtime to specify an explicit architecture where "architecture" is on e of the supported values for the [dotnet-install](https://github.com/dotnet/cli/blob/dddac220ba5b6994e297752bebd9acffa3e72342/scripts/obtain/dotnet-install.ps1#L32) script.
+`<architecture>` - Optionally include `/<architecture>` when defining the runtime to specify an explicit architecture where "architecture" is one of the supported values for the [dotnet-install](https://github.com/dotnet/cli/blob/dddac220ba5b6994e297752bebd9acffa3e72342/scripts/obtain/dotnet-install.ps1#L32) script.
 Defaults to "auto" if not specified.

 ```json
 {